IzzySoft/Adebar/doc/hints.md

     * `DOCDIR="docs"`: Where to place created documentary files.
 Default is `${STORAGE_PATH}/${OUTDIR}/docs`
     * `CONFDIR="conf"`: Similar for pulled config files (`conf/`)
+    * `CACHEDIR=""`: In the cache directory, Adebar stores data between runs – so it does not have to re-evaluate them.
+This includes e.g. names of apps in the `appnames` sub-directory.
+Leave it empty (default) to disable caching.
 * TiBu specific stuff:
     * `DEVICE_IP="192.168.101.111"`: IP address of your device
     * `TIBU_PORT="8080"`: port the *TiBu* web server listens on